 People, property, systems, or other elements present in hazard zones are subject to potential losses.
 Measures of exposure can include the number of people or types of assets in an area.
-These can be combined with the specific vulnerability of the exposed elements to a particular hazard to estimate the quantitative risks associated with that hazard in the area of interest7.

-Exposure and vulnerability assessment is an intermediate stage of risk assessment, which links hazard assessment with human and physical.
-This helps to identify what and how much of various elements in district Swat are at risk of the hazards.
-A vulnerability ranking for Swat has been developed using information gathered from field visits, key informer interviews (KIIs) and group discussions, as well as the available secondary literature.
-The elements at risk are considered in four dimensions:
+These can be combined with the specific vulnerability of the exposed elements to a particular hazard to estimate the quantitative risks associated with that hazard in the area of interest1.
+Exposure and vulnerability assessment is an intermediate stage of risk assessment, which links hazard assessment with human and physical vulnerabilities.
+This helps to identify what and how much of various elements in district Hattian are at risk of the hazards.
+A vulnerability ranking for District Jhelum Valley has been developed using secondary literature, information gathered from field visits, key informer interviews (KIIs) and group discussions.
+Elements at risk are considered in four dimensions: